The Mavenlink v1 API

 Request by ID

 While each API endpoint returns a paginated listing of the data available, it is sometimes more useful to request only one (or only a few) items.
-The Mavenlink API provides this ability via the only parameter, instead of at a URL like /workspaces/5.json.
-To request the data for a single Workspace with the ID 5, make an API request to the URL /workspaces.json?only=5.
-Multiple IDs can be supplied in a comma separated list, like /workspaces.json?only=5,6,7.
+The Kantata OX API provides two ways to do this.
+The first, via the only parameter, allows you to request one or more resources directly by ID.
+To request the data for a single Workspace with an ID of 5, make an API request to the URL GET /api/v1/workspaces.json?only=5.
+Multiple IDs can be supplied in a comma separated list, like GET /api/v1/workspaces.json?only=5,6,7.
 The returned JSON will contain only the objects with those IDs.

 Filters